ADOGamedev/ADOGamedev/README.md

 - 👋 Hi, I’m @ADOGamedev
-- 👀 I’m interested in in programing, mainly game dev.
+- 👀 I’m interested in in programing, maths, physics, atronomy, piano and photography.
 - 🌱 I’m currently learning learning Godot Engine
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: adoriangames@gmail.com